My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Stop at this gorgeous hotel to take a look at some neat architecture.
 You can also enjoy a meal or tea here.

-If you have money to spend (this hotel is not cheap!), book your stay here.
+If you have money to spend (this hotel is NOT cheap!), book your stay here.

 Grand Palais

 The Grand Palais is a famous exhibition hall and museum built at the turn of the 20th century.
+It closed for renovations in 2021 and hopefully will reopen sometime in 2024.

 Petit Palais

 This art museum is directly across the street from the Grand Palais.
-You’ve probably seen it’s gorgeous golden gate on Instagram!
+You’ve probably seen its gorgeous golden gate on Instagram!

-Hours: daily from 10am to 6pm.
+Hours: Tuesday – Sunday from 10:00 AM to 6:00 PM.
 (Note that the ticket office closes at 5:15 pm).

 Cost: free admission to permanent collections